koayyiting/T06-ID-Assignment1/README.md

     2. Try using the Menua Bar on the top right corner
     3. Try going into different page

-## How my project will looks and works on different browsers and screen sizes.
+## How my project will looks and works on different browsers and screen sizes (not done)

 - When the size is down to...

-## Interesting bugs or problems I discovered during my testing, even if you haven't addressed them yet.
+## Interesting bugs or problems I discovered during my testing, even if you haven't addressed them yet (done)

 Using the validation check, i realise that my img src did not add the alt, which it should have so I have alt for all of them and the error is fixed.
-...
+The Menu Bar will disappear when I select Home for the first time and the menu would not disappear when going to different section to the same page.

 ## Credits